-The Merger Guidelines explain various factors that may be taken into account by the JFTC when assessing the impact of notified transactions on the competitive situation.
+The Merger Guidelines set out the various factors that may be taken into account by the JFTC when assessing the impact of notified transactions on the competitive situation.
 Specifically, the Merger Guidelines provide an analysis of the substantive test for each type of transaction (e.g., horizontal, vertical and conglomerate M&A transactions).
+One of the important parts of the substantive test analysis is the use of 'safe harbours' measured by the Herfindahl-Herschman Index (HHI) for each of the above three categories (see Section III.vii, infra).
 It is also suggested in the Merger Guidelines that, both before and after the transaction, the JFTC will closely analyse market conditions from various viewpoints, including whether the transaction may facilitate concentration between market players, to ultimately determine the actual impact on competition of the notified transaction.

 The detailed method to define the 'particular field of trade' (i.e., relevant market) is also provided in the Merger Guidelines.
 Importantly, the Merger Guidelines were amended in 2007 to clarify that the geographic market may be wider than the geographical boundaries of Japan, depending upon the international nature of the relevant business.
 Following the 2007 amendment, there have been several JFTC cases where the JFTC defined the relevant geographical market to extend beyond Japan.
 One involved TDK Corporation's acquisition of Alps Electric Co, Ltd's magnetic heads business in 2007, in which the JFTC found that the relevant geographical market consisted of the worldwide market for magnetic heads since magnetic head manufacturers sell their products at the same price regardless of the customers' geographical locations.
-The JFTC reached a similar conclusion in many subsequent cases, including the merger of NEC Electronics and Renesas Technology in 2009, two HDD cases (Western Digital and Seagate Technology) in 2012, and the ASML and Cymer case in 2013 (see Section II.i, supra).
+The JFTC reached a similar conclusion in many subsequent cases, including the merger of NEC Electronics and Renesas Technology in 2009, two HDD cases (Western Digital and Seagate Technology) in 2012, and the ASML and Cymer case in 2013.
 It is likely that the JFTC will continue to define geographical markets that extend beyond Japan when assessing notified transactions, depending on the actual conditions of competition.